arkahu/RPi-Temperature-logger/README.md

 ## Uploading to Google sheets

 ## Plotting and viewing from local network
 Set web server on RPi.
 Easy choice is lighttpd, just install with ```sudo apt-get install lighttpd``` and if you have a hostname on your Pi then you can check the result by surfing to your-pi-hostname.local otherwise just use IP-address.
 Create a directory to user home directory e.g. /home/pi/www-server and change /etc/lighttpd/lighttpd.conf so that ```server.document-root        = "/home/pi/www-server"```points to your directory.
-Place index.html to this directory and restart lighttpd with ```sudo /etc/init.d/lighttpd restart```.
+Place index.html to this directory and restart lighttpd with ```sudo /etc/init.d/lighttpd restart``` and it should now load the webpage from there.
+Alternatively you can modify user permissions to the default directory.

+Download ```TData_plotter.py``` and check that file paths are correct, imageFile should be made to the same directory as index.html.
+Set up cron so that new graph is created every day.